detekt/detekt/README.md

 #### Using detekt in custom gradle projects

-1. Make sure you run `gradle build publishToMavenLocal` to install detekt-cli to your local maven repo.
-2. Add following lines to your build.gradle file.
+1. Add following lines to your build.gradle file.
-3. Run `gradle detekt`
+2. Run `gradle detekt`
-4. Add `check.dependsOn detekt` if you want to run detekt on every `build`
+3. Add `check.dependsOn detekt` if you want to run detekt on every `build`

 ```groovy
 repositories {